BenjaminMichaelis/AZ-305-certification-exam/index.md

     - Doesn't always make sense to backup blob snapshots (ex) into backup vault into same region
   - There are lots of settings
     - Ex: Azure backup does snapshots, but you can keep some instant snapshots locally for a period of time
+  - Storage Vaults:
+    - Azure Backup Vault
+      - Only used within Azure Backup
+    - Azure Recovery Services Vault
+      - Can be used with Azure Backup or Azure Site Recovery
+      -

 ## Design for high availability